 As outlined in our CCPA Compliance Guide, the CCPA gives consumers a number of rights related to their data.
 These include the right to know (what information does the business have about me?), the right to delete (please erase all the information you have about me), and others.

 The rights to know and delete are particularly important because businesses do not have to comply with all requests to disclose and delete.
 If that were the case, anyone could request information about anyone else!
-Instead, businesses only need to comply with verifiable consumer requests to know and delete if you can verify the identity of the requester, and confirm that the requestor is seeking information about their own data.
+Instead, businesses only need to comply with verifiable consumer requests to know and delete--that is, requests for which you can verify the identity of the requester and confirm that the requestor is seeking information about their own data.

-So in order to verify requests, you need to design a method to “reasonably” verify identities.
+In order to verify requests, you need to design a method to “reasonably” verify the identities of individuals making requests.
 In adopting a specific verification method (or, in all likelihood, a collection of verification methods), the CCPA regulations describe four categories of actions and principles you must execute or follow in all cases:

 Information Matching.
 When possible, you must match the identifying information the consumer supplies in their request with the information your business currently has on the same consumer (alternatively you can use a third-party verification service to verify this on your behalf).